Blog

 This addresses process integration.
 As shown above, it is imperative that the ITIL processes function across the entire IT stack.
 It must be obvious that a larger number of involved providers also require more process coordination.
 Just take the example of the incident management process.
 The first question is who is responsible for incident management.
 The simple answer to this is that each provider must of course take responsibility for its services.
 Sounds plausible, but in practice it is not, because in the classic case the fault is always assumed to be with the other provider, thus starting the well-known back and forth of ticket assignments.
 Direct, straightforward troubleshooting, as envisaged by the ITIL textbook, is likely to be the exception.

-Well, how can this be remedied?
-Since the problem is multi-layered, it is also worthwhile to act on different levels.
-We see three levels of action: one of the soft skills type, one technical and one formal:
+So how can this be remedied?
+Since the problem is multi-layered, it is also worth acting on different levels.
+We see three levels of action: one of the "soft skills" type, one technical and one formal:

 Creating transparency means showing the rough connections and making them known to all those involved, i.e. the external providers as well as the internal IT departments.
 The primary objective is to create clarity about responsibilities during and after the procurement phase.
 We are not talking about multi-page workflow presentations here, but about overviews that offer the various support units - each at their own level - an orientation in the provider landscape.
 Once implemented, this will probably become superfluous, because the teams involved will establish a working mode as experts in their fields.
 It is important to continuously improve this working mode through periodic exchange of experiences, FAQs, documentation of known errors and their workarounds as well as the deposit of knowledge base articles in the relevant ITSM tools.
 This may already be common practice in many companies today and not worth mentioning per se.
 The important point is that this common practice actually applies to every single provider.
 Whether a CH, near-shore or even an off-shore provider is involved, all will be familiar with ITIL processes and will have implemented them with a top ITSM tool.
 In practice, however, it turns out that these are good prerequisites, but not a guarantee that the incident management process will work in the multi-provider environment discussed here!
 The decisive factor for success is that the learning and training of the interrelationships of the IT environment and the ongoing improvement of incident management is done from the perspective of the purchasing company!
 To bring this about is - and will probably remain for a while - a challenge for the internal IT departments.